nsapkota417/nsapkota417.github.io/_pages/about.md

 About
 ======

-I am a Ph.D. candidate in Computer Science and Engineering at the **University of Notre Dame**, advised by Dr. Danny Chen.
-I build scalable computer vision models for real-world, limited-data applications—especially in healthcare.
-My research in AI for healthcare and medical image analysis spans **self-supervised foundation models**, **data-efficient 3D segmentation**, **multimodal learning**,  **surgical video segmentation**, and **data-prior–guided deep learning vision architectures**.
-I have published 15+ papers in collaboration with hospital, biology, and anthropology labs, and mentored 5+ students who went on to publish ML research and secure industry roles.
-I hold an **M.S. degree in CSE** from the University of Notre Dame, a **B.S. degree in Computer Science**, and a **B.S. degree in Mathematics** from the University of Southern Mississippi.
+- I am a Ph.D. candidate in Computer Science and Engineering at the **University of Notre Dame**, advised by Dr. Danny Chen.

+- I build scalable computer vision models for real-world, limited-data applications—especially in healthcare.

+- My research spans:
+  - **Self-supervised foundation models**
+  - **Data-efficient 3D segmentation**
+  - **Multimodal learning**
+  - **Surgical video segmentation**
+  - **Data-prior–guided deep learning vision architectures**

+- I have published **15+ papers** in collaboration with hospital, biology, and anthropology labs.

+- I have mentored **5+ students** who went on to publish ML research and secure strong industry roles.

+- I hold an **M.S. in CSE** from the University of Notre Dame, a **B.S. in Computer Science**,
+  and a **B.S. in Mathematics** from the University of Southern Mississippi.

 Alongside my research, I gained industry experience at **Mayo Clinic** and **IBM**.
 At Mayo Clinic, I developed <u> generalist pathology foundation models </u>, integrated multimodal patient data for advanced diagnostics, and helped productionize predictive healthcare models through scalable MLOps pipelines.
 At IBM, I modeled user decision paths from large-scale clickstream data using N-gram, Transformer, and Mamba architectures, built real-time session-level predictors to recover thousands of lost conversions, and translated model insights into actionable marketing strategies in cross-functional teams.